isomerpages/moe-cjc/_admission/JAE Appeal 2024.md

 ### **JAE Appeal 2024**
 ![](/images/JAE.jpg)

 Appeal for admission to Catholic Junior College will be based on objective and transparent measures of academic merit, i.e. L1R5 aggregate score.
-Applications are considered only if the applicant meets the net L1R5 aggregate score of the lowest-ranked applicant for the course that he/she is appealing for.
+Applications are considered **only if the applicant meets the net L1R5 aggregate score of the lowest-ranked applicant for the course that he/she is appealing for**.
 Eligible appeals will be given consideration, subject to available vacancies and college’s admission criteria.